 Iceland for families

+While many people might think of Iceland – in particular, Reykjavik – as the ideal destination for a city break it’s also a great family destination.
 The safe and welcoming country offers a host of family attractions as well as a fabulous outdoors environment.
 For children who are studying geography or with a love of photography, Iceland is also an amazing education.